Fadak

-Fadak (فدك) was a village with fertile land in an oasis near Medina.
+Fadak (فدك) was a village with fertile land in an ancient oasis about, ninety miles north of Medina, two or three days’ journey from Medina.
 The takeover of Fadak by Muslims in 629 CE was peaceful and a share of it thus belonged to the Islamic prophet Muhammad.
-After Muhammad died in 632, Fadak was confiscated from his daughter Fatima and administered as public property, despite her objections.
-Fadak later changed hands many times as a fief.

 History

 Jewish Khaybar

-In the seventh century CE, the Khaybar oasis was inhabited by Jewish tribes who made their living growing date palm trees.
+In the seventh century CE, the Khaybar oasis was inhabited by Jewish tribes and agriculturalists who produced dates, cereals, and handicrafts including women blankets and palm leaf borders.
+Khayber was one of the strongest in terms of military and richest Jewish settlement in the region.
 The oasis was divided into three regions, namely, al-Natat, al-Shiqq, and al-Katiba, probably separated by natural diversions, such as the desert, lava drifts, and swamps.
 Each of these regions contained several fortresses (or redoubts) containing homes, storehouses, and stables.
 Each fortress was occupied by a clan and surrounded by cultivated fields and palm groves.
 To improve their defensive capabilities, the fortresses were raised up on hills or basalt rocks.
+Fadak can be seen not just through the narrow lens of inheritance but as a means of financial stability and wealth due to its land fertility and economic infrastructure.
+If Fatima would have inherited the land, she would have gained a higher hand in economic stability and income, empowering her family and community.

 Lifetime of Muhammad (629-632)

 After the success of Muslims in the Battle of Khaybar in 628, the Jewish inhabitants of Fadak pleaded for a peace treaty in exchange for half of their properties.
 Unlike Khaybar, Fadak was acquired peacefully.
 It was thus considered fay and belonged to Muhammad in line with verse 59:6 of the Quran.
+At that time, produce that was allocated to Muhammad was used as a revenue for needy travelers who passed by the land of Fadak.

 There is some evidence that Muhammad gifted his share of Fadak to Fatima (in Medina) when verse 17:26 was revealed, and her agents managed the property when Muhammad was alive.
 This is the view of Shia authors, including al-Kulayni and al-Ayyashi.
 Among Sunnis, al-Suyuti and al-Dhahabi are of this view, while al-Jurjani and Ibn Kathir are uncertain whether the verse was revealed to Muhammad in Medina.
 The revenue of Fadak largely supported needy travelers, the poor, military expeditions, and Muhammad's family, who were forbidden from receiving general alms.